oleksii-titov/country-catalogue/README.md

 # Description

 Application must render the list of all countries.
-By clicking on the country, additional information about the country must be shown.
+Pick a country from the list in order to see a detailed information about the country.